 Our school recieves fortnightly visits from the EON Project Manager, who provides advice and support for the garden and runs classroom sessions and activities.

 During 2016, EON has supported parents and community members to develop home kitchen gardens.
+There is a keen interest in gardening, particularly chillies!

 We can grow some huge vegetables!